jacob-umich/cad_kin/README.md

-# General Input File Structure:
+# General Input Structure:
-The structure is made up of two items: nodes to define the geometry, and "elements" to define constraints between nodes.
+This structure can either be used to create a JSON input file or to create a python dictionary and is made up of two items: nodes to define the geometry, and "elements" to define constraints between nodes.
 Each of these items are lists.

 ```
 {